 Dunlop Vs. Talalay Latex

 Choosing the right material is one of the most important decisions you'll make when shopping for a mattress or a topper.
-If you've been considering buying one made of latex, you would've probably come across the terms "Dunlop" and "Talalay" a lot more than you expected.
-You might have a temptation to ignore these terms as you feel they are mere mattress jargon, but trust us, they give you some necessary information which can further influence the overall feel and performance of the bedding.
-So, Dunlop vs. Talalay latex - What’s the difference?
+If you've been considering buying one made of latex, you've probably come across the terms "Dunlop" and "Talalay" a lot more than you expected.
+You might have the temptation to ignore these terms as you feel they are mere mattress jargon, but trust us, they give you some necessary information that can further influence the overall feel and performance of the bedding.
+So, Dunlop vs. Talalay latex—what’s the difference?

 dunlop vs. talalay latex - what’s the difference

-This article highlights the major differences between Talalay and Dunlop latex foam and helps you make the right decision when shopping for a latex mattress or topper.
+This article highlights the major differences between Talalay and Dunlop latex foam and helps you make the right decision when shopping for a latex mattress or a latex mattress topper.

 latex mattress